Possibilistic inferential models: a review

 In other words, whatever level $1-\alpha$ is needed to instill confidence in the truthfulness of a hypothesis, there exists hypotheses $H$ for which the false confidence rate $\fcscore_\prior(\alpha, H)$ is arbitrarily large.
 Since this is true for any probabilistic uncertainty quantification, the false confidence phenomenon can't be blamed on a poor choice of prior distribution, on issues underlying Fisher's fiducial argument, etc. It's a shortcoming of probability theory with respect to data-driven uncertainty quantification about unknowns.

 A criticism that must be dispelled right away is that high false confidence rate is only for ``trivial'' hypotheses, e.g., $H$ being the complement of a set with zero Lebesgue measure.
-It's true that such ``trivial'' $H$ are afflicted by false confidence---in a likewise trivial way---since $\prior_z(H) \equiv 1$ for all $z$, but false confidence occurs for lots of seemingly innocuous hypotheses, not just for these trivial ones; a concrete example of this is presented below.
-Before moving on, it's important to mention that nothing in the problem setup that implies complement-of-a-``small''-set hypotheses should be ignored; after all, small hypotheses can be true and large hypotheses can be false, so size shouldn't influence the reliability of one's uncertainty quantification.
-Fisher's familiar warnings about misinterpreting likelihood as probability are relevant here: \begin{quote} The [likelihood function] is not however a probability and does not obey the laws of probability; it involves no differential element $d\theta_1 \, d\theta_2 \, d\theta_3$...; it does none the less afford a rational basis for preferring some values of $\theta$, or combination of values of the $\theta$'s, to others. \citep[][p.~552]{fisher1930} \end{quote} He's clearly arguing that likelihood alone can be used to assess the compatibility of the observed data and a hypothesis $H$---a ``combination of values''---about $\Theta$.
-If the likelihood has no differential element, then compatibility isn't assessed by integrating over $H$ and, therefore, the size of $H$ must not be relevant to these compatibility considerations.
+It's true that such ``trivial'' $H$ are afflicted by false confidence since $\prior_z(H) \equiv 1$ for all $z$, but false confidence occurs for lots of seemingly innocuous hypotheses, not just for these trivial ones.
+One of the many such examples is next.